SparkMakerspace/3d-printing-guide/index.md

 Please note that all units used in this document are metric (i.e. millimeters).

-*Spark Members may direct questions on these processes and the equipment in the electronics lab to the spark electronics leads via either discord or email.*
+*Spark Members may direct questions on these processes and the equipment in the electronics lab to the spark electronics leads via either discord or email.
+See the "Additional Help" section at the end of this page for details.*

 Happy printing!

+This page is a living document automatically generated from a Git repository and will be updated over time.
+[Pull requests are welcome on the source repository on GitHub](https://github.com/sparkmakerspace/3d-printing-guide).

 * Do not remove this line.
 It will not be displayed.
 {:toc}